Bricktech2000/GPT-3-Chatbot-2.0/README.md

 pip install discord openai
 ```

+Then, change the contents of the `username_map.json` file to map Discord user IDs to the names used in the training data.
+The user to be imitated must have its user ID set to `0`.

-Then, run the bot using a [Discord bot token](https://discord.com/developers/applications/), an [OpenAI API key](https://openai.com/api/) and the OpenAI model name generated previously.
+Finally, run the bot using a [Discord bot token](https://discord.com/developers/applications/), an [OpenAI API key](https://openai.com/api/) and the OpenAI model name generated previously.

 ```bash
 python3 python main.py <Discord bot token> <OpenAI API key> <OpenAI model name>
 ```

+## Credits

+This bot is inspired by a similar chatbot two friends and I worked on: <https://github.com/Bricktech2000/GPT-3-Conversational-Bot>